 Ship Tease: 7 and9, 5 and 9, 5 and 6, 5 and 2.
 Many more, if the fandom is anything to go by.

 Tear Jerker: The whole movie.
 Especially 2's funeral, what happens right before the end (sad) and the end (happy?).

 1's last words.
 He may have acted like a Jerk Ass for most of the history, but his declaration that "They left us with Nothing" really puts in scope that he's VERY bitter with being abandoned in a dead planet with machines hunting them down because of the Chancellor's greed.
 Try to imagine this: You're left with only a few others like yourself, after surviving a war caused by a single human's misdeeds, in a completely destroyed and dead planet with horrifying creatures that want to kill you for your souls, and you alone are left with the task of protecting them, while being the size of a toy.
 In a way, 1 is a Shell-Shocked Veteran who's been pushed way over the Cynical side of the scale.

-What Do You Mean, It's Not for Kids?: A disturbing number of idiots who brought small children along, despite the commercials clearly stating it was not a children's animated movie.
+What Do You Mean, It's Not for Kids?: A disturbing number of parents who brought small children along, despite the commercials clearly stating it was not a children's animated movie.
 Most were in tears by the middle of the film.

 And it's rated PG-13.
 Though, the movie's genre is labeled as Kids & Family.
 Kind of surprising, considering the fact that a total of nine sentient beings (1, 2, 5, 6, 8, Mr. Fab, the Cat, the Winged, and the Seamstress) get brutally killed over the course of the movie.